awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hadrupal-tutorial.md

 1. Choose **Upload and Deploy**\.

-1. Choose **Choose File** and navigate to the ZIP file you created for your Drupal files\.
+1. Choose **Choose File** and use the dialog box to select the source bundle\.

-1. Enter a **Version label** that distinguishes this updated version from your previous version\.

 1. Choose **Deploy**\.

+1. When the deployment completes, choose the site URL to open your website in a new tab\.

 ## Configure Autoscaling<a name="php-hadrupal-tutorial-autoscaling"></a>